-I successfully treat many patients in clinic with Insomnia, ranging from difficulties falling asleep to waking at 4 am and unable to fall back to sleep.
 Each patient that comes to our clinic is treated on an individual basis and the treatment plan designed and planned to meet each individual needs.
-I have a lot of success treating insomnia and often can help a patient with one course of Acupuncture.
 At your first visit to our clinic, you will be given a full consultation including your medical history.
 I will ask lots of different questions and I focus a lot on lifestyle, diet, stress management and emotional health.
 The consultation usually takes 20 to 30 minutes.
 After the consultation there is an acupuncture session.
 Most patients describe a feeling of deep relaxation and calm during and after the session.
 I am passionate about my work and i always do my best to give you the best possible treatment outcome.

 As a British Acupuncture member i have undergone rigorous degree level training studying both Traditional Chinese Medicine theory and western medicine.
 I qualified in 1999 and have held my license as an Acupuncturist for 16 years.
 I am also a fully qualified and insured massage therapist and can use these skills in treatment if required.

 Chinese medicine and acupuncture have been used to treat insomnia for thousands of years.
 TCM recognizes the proper flow of Qi of the body to be influential in healthy sleep.
 We look at the underlying issues causing sleep disturbances such as pain, stress and anxiety or night sweats and work to eliminate these issues.